 229 Sociology of Sex and Gender

 An introduction to a critical approach to examining the social construction of sex, gender, and sexuality.
-Topics include classical and current perspectives on sex, gender, and sexuality; significant emphasis on the social construction of gender inequality; and the role of social institutions such as family, work, economy, and media in shaping multiple experiences of gender and gender relations in society.
+Topics of study include classical and current perspectives on sex, gender, and sexuality; significant emphasis on the social construction of gender inequality; and the role of social institutions such as family, work, economy, and media in shaping multiple experiences of gender and gender relations in society.
 Attention is also given to heterosexism and other systems of inequality dealing with sexuality.
 (1) Lecture: 3 hrs/wk.

 235 Social Psychology